-Faro is a more subdued affair than many of the other bigger cities in Portugal, it keeps a distinctly low-key and traditional Portuguese feel.
-With the airport located on the outskirts of the city, Faro is sometimes left behind by tourists heading to the more picturesque hotspots of the Algarve region.
-Those that skip, definitely miss out.
+Faro is a more subdued affair than many of the other bigger cities in Portugal.
+Despite being the capital of the Algarve and the main entry route into this tourist hotspot the city keeps a distinctly low-key and traditional Portuguese feel.
+With the airport located on the outskirts of the city, Faro itself is sometimes quickly left behind by tourists heading to the more picturesque parts of the Algarve region.
+Those that skip it, definitely miss out.
 The old town and its cobbled streets are great to explore, there’s some great museums, traditional architecture, and some unique history.
 With both the Ria Formosa lagoon and some beautiful beaches nearby it’s perfect for a longer weekend too.
 Read on to find out everything to see and do in Faro, Portugal.

 How to get to Faro, Portugal?